Vendor Setup and Maintenance

 Requesting a new supplier is as simple as logging into the Vendor portal and submitting basic contact information.
 From there, vendors will complete their own onboarding and maintain their profiles through self-service features.

-Modifying the vendor’s information follows this same process.
+Modifying the vendor’s information follows a similar process.

 - Address Changes (new or additional supplier locations/addresses)